espocrm/documentation/docs/development/view.md

         template: 'custom:test/my-custom-view',

         // Alternatively a template content can be defined right here.
+        // Use // language=Handlebars to highlight syntax in JetBrains IDEs.
         //templateContent: `<div class="some-test-container">{{{someKeyName}}}</div>`,

         // Initializing.
 Called on view creation, the view is not yet rendered.